aarondon1/aarondon1/README.md

 ## 🧠 About Me

-I'm Tharuksha Aaron Don, a Computer Science and Mathematics student passionate about using technology to solve real-world problems that matter.
+My name is Tharuksha Aaron Don, a Computer Science major (Math minor) at the College of Staten Island, graduating Spring 2026.
+As CTO and co‑founder of Dolphin Capital, CSI’s first student‑run investment fund, I architect our quantitative infrastructure, build Python‑based frameworks, and automate backtesting with QuantConnect.
+On campus, I keep peers and systems connected as an IT Help Desk Analyst, and off campus, I streamline care-team communication as a Patient & Customer Experience Liaison at Northwell Health.

-I’m Tharuksha Aaron Don—a Computer Science & Math student and **Break Through Tech AI Fellow** through Cornell Tech—driven by a passion for using technology to solve problems that matter.
-As CTO and Co-founder of **Dolphin Capital** at CSI, I lead quant model development and technical operations for our student-run investment fund.
-I also work part-time as a **Patient & Customer Experience Liaison** at Northwell Health, gaining firsthand insight into healthcare challenges.
+Skilled in Python, C/C++, Django, ML/AI, and other technologies, I’m passionate about driving impact at the intersection of technology and real‑world challenges.
+I’m eager to deepen my consulting, cloud computing, and IT management expertise, working alongside seasoned professionals to deploy scalable, secure solutions.

-My goal is to combine my cross-industry experiences, from finance to healthcare, to build data-driven systems that improve patient outcomes, streamline operations, or tackle whatever the next challenge comes my way.
-Whether I’m optimizing code performance, architecting secure full-stack solutions, developing intelligent models, or guiding teams through complex tech hurdles, I thrive at the intersection of technology, innovation, and impact.
+In the short term, I’m focused on sharpening my software development and data science skills to become an even more effective collaborator and problem solver.
+Long term, I aspire to translate that technical foundation into program or product management roles, especially in healthcare or finance, championing innovation that uplifts teams and transforms systems.

 ---